huntergps/handbook-docs/Fuse/01 - Getting Started.md

 > ### $(Sublime projects)

-When you drop a folder into sublime, it will by default search through all files in all subfolders.
+When you drop a folder into Sublime Text 3, it will by default search through all files in all subfolders.
 When building a Fuse project, this isn't always what you want.

 If you create a file called `ProjectName.sublime-project`, you can drop this into it to make it ignore the `.Cache` and `.Build` directories: